glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Improved coding evaluation with safe code execution
    - ✅ Detailed feedback generation with skill-level tailoring
    - ✅ Enhanced test case execution and reporting
+   - ✅ AI pair programming assistance with context-aware hints and code suggestions

 ### Next Steps
-1. Implement AI pair programming assistant functionality
-2. Set up real-time conversational interaction with STT/TTS
+1. Set up real-time conversational interaction with STT/TTS
-3. Enhance the DynamicQuestionGenerationTool with more adaptivity
+2. Enhance the DynamicQuestionGenerationTool with more adaptivity
-4. Design a secure code execution sandbox for production use
+3. Design a secure code execution sandbox for production use

 ### Technical Debt & Improvements
 1. Add more comprehensive error handling in evaluation tools